AOBRI/Miwok/README.md

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.
+Also used by the UAE's 1 Million Arab Coders Initiative (1MACoders).

 Pre-requisites
 --------------

-- Android SDK v23
+- Android SDK v27
-- Android Build Tools v23.0.2
+- Android Build Tools v26.0.2
-- Android Support Repository v23.3.0
+- Android Support Repository v27.1.0
+- [Optional] Build with Android Studio v3.0.1+

 Getting Started
 ---------------

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 Support
 -------